sandkum5/intersight-scripts/README.md

 Get following feilds for all the devices in the account and write to a CSV file:
 Contract,Contract.ContractNumber,Contract.LineStatus,ContractStatus,ContractStatusReason,ServiceDescription,ServiceLevel,ServiceStartDate,ServiceEndDate,SalesOrderNumber,PurchaseOrderNumber,PlatformType,DeviceType,DeviceId

-`Note`: Use $top and $skip to return the output in batches if the server count exceeds 500.

 **Output**: This script should generate a contract_info.csv file.